-a.
-1. Provide outreach to owners of rental housing units and income-eligible individuals and families to encourage participation by them in the program, including media advertising.

-b.
-2. Encourage owners to make their rental housing units available by direct contact with landlords or associations.

-e.
-3. Complete the certifications and recertifications for tenant eligibility, on such form(s) as the authority may require, to determine tenant eligibility.

-d.
-4. Verify each applicant's income, assets, family composition, medical and unusual expenses.

-e.
-5. Calculate the gross family contribution of each eligible individual or family.

-f. θ .
-Maintain a waiting list of eligible individuals and families.

-g.
-7. Refer individuals and families from the waiting list to vacant moderate rehabilitation units as applicable.

-h.
-S. Issue certificates of family participation to eligible individuals and families, as needed, and conduct a briefing for each participant as to the procedures and requirements under the program.

-$\frac{1}{2}$.
-9. Review the leases proposed by owners; determine rent reasonableness; and inspect the rental housing units.

-j{τ} 10.
-Determine the amount of the housing assistance payments and the portion of the rent payable by the tenants.

-H 12.
-Complete the necessary paperwork for submission of requests for lease approval to the authority by the required deadline.

-m.
-13. Reexamine tenant income and redetermine amount of rent at least annually beginning ninety (90) 90 days prior to the anniversary date of each lease.

-n.
-14. Perform inspections of rental housing units at least annually and as requested by the tenants, owners, or the authority.

-e.
-15. Inform owners of proper eviction proceedings; coordinate eviction proceedings through the authority; and complete and submit to the authority the necessary paperwork for processing claims by the owners.

-p.
-16. Notify tenants and owners of any changes made in the HAP contract pursuant to the terms thereof.

-q.
-17. Maintain family folders and other documents and records required by the authority to ensure program efficiency and accuracy.

-F. 18.
-Requisition the authority monthly for reimbursement of preliminary expenses, if applicable; review fee income payments received from the authority for any discrepancies; maintain adequate documentation for all program related costs; and maintain a record of advertising expenses.

-s.
-19. Inventory at least annually all nonexpendable equipment purchased with section 8 subsidy funds.

-t: 20.
-Endeavor to ensure compliance with equal opportunity requirements, including efforts to provide opportunities for individuals and families seeking housing outside areas of economic and racial concentration.

-u.
-21. Maintain a folder of all outreach efforts including copies of ads run, copies of mass mailings, etc.

-v.
-22. Advise participating individuals and families of other support services available in the community.

-w.
+- a.
+1. Provide outreach to owners of rental housing units and income-eligible individuals and families to encourage participation by them in the program, including media advertising. - b.
+2. Encourage owners to make their rental housing units available by direct contact with landlords or associations. - e.
+3. Complete the certifications and recertifications for tenant eligibility, on such form(s) as the authority may require, to determine tenant eligibility. - d.
+4. Verify each applicant's income, assets, family composition, medical and unusual expenses. - e.
+5. Calculate the gross family contribution of each eligible individual or family. - £ 6.
+Maintain a waiting list of eligible individuals and families. - g.
+7. Refer individuals and families from the waiting list to vacant moderate rehabilitation units as applicable. - h.
+8. Issue certificates of family participation to eligible individuals and families, as needed, and conduct a briefing for each participant as to the procedures and requirements under the program. - i. g.
+Review the leases proposed by owners; determine rent reasonableness; and inspect the rental housing units. - j.
+10. Determine the amount of the housing assistance payments and the portion of the rent payable by the tenants.

+- k.
+II.
+Explain program procedures to owners, including those who have been approached by holders of certificates of family participation. - I. 12.
+Complete the necessary paperwork for submission of requests for lease approval to the authority by the required deadline. - m.
+13. Reexamine tenant income and redetermine amount of rent at least annually beginning ninety (90) 90 days prior to the anniversary date of each lease. - n.
+14. Perform inspections of rental housing units at least annually and as requested by the tenants, owners, or the authority. - e.
+15. Inform owners of proper eviction proceedings; coordinate eviction proceedings through the authority; and complete and submit to the authority the necessary paperwork for processing claims by the owners. - p.
+16. Notify tenants and owners of any changes made in the HAP contract pursuant to the terms thereof. - q.
+17. Maintain family folders and other documents and records required by the authority to ensure program efficiency and accuracy. - F. 18.
+Requisition the authority monthly for reimbursement of preliminary expenses, if applicable; review fee income payments received from the authority for any discrepancies; maintain adequate documentation for all program related costs; and maintain a record of advertising expenses. - s.
+19. Inventory at least annually all nonexpendable equipment purchased with section 8 subsidy funds. - t.
+20. Endeavor to ensure compliance with equal opportunity requirements, including efforts to provide opportunities for individuals and families seeking housing outside areas of economic and racial concentration. - u.
+21. Maintain a folder of all outreach efforts including copies of ads run, copies of mass mailings, etc. - v.
+22. Advise participating individuals and families of other support services available in the community. - w.
 23. Maintain all forms and reports according to the requirements of the Virginia Privacy Protection Act.